Spring has sprung at Gladstone’s Library and Easter is not far behind it!

-While researching for this blog, I found myself on all manor of websites, from the Telegraph to Clarion Review, and the websites of both Cadbury and Godiva.
+While researching for this blog, I found myself on all manner of websites, from the Telegraph to Clarion Review, and the websites of both Cadbury and Godiva.
 All these sites showcase their take on the Easter holidays, be that for marketing purposes or for the enjoyment of their readers.
 If anything, this shows the breadth of the holiday in the 21st Century.
 Much like Christmas, Easter has an equally commercial value in today’s society but still its roots and traditions are religious by nature.
 When I think of Easter I’d be lying if I didn’t immediately think of decedent chocolate eggs in all different shapes and sizes but then shortly after, the more rational side of my brain remembers the meaning of the holiday to Christians, the resurrection of Jesus Christ.
 Springtime and by association Easter are synonymous with new beginnings, the very symbol of commercial Easter is an egg, and the resurrection a statement of a new life.
 Spring and new beginnings is of course self-explanatory, with new flowers and baby animals cropping up all over the country.

 Being as I am writing this blog for Gladstone’s Library, it would be silly not to include a paragraph or so about our founder and his faith, as well as our extensive theological books, many of which are either centred around, or include chapters on Easter.
 Gladstone once said to Queen Victoria,